-The Last Generation an alter-ego, a culture, and a never ending store window to all things apocalyptic.
 We’re a culture obsessed with false cultures.
-We no longer study indigenous weavers in Peru, we study slap-my-pussy-rap culture and 4Chan trolls who simultaneously type poison while jerking off to Chaturbate.
-It was the end of times in the 50s as much as it’s the end of times R.N.
-The Last Gen is an end of times paypa – go swipe someone like you do your asshole.
+This is a glitch.
+TLG is a glitch in the social media wild wild west system we’re living in.
+From student loans to disposable human app dating, to IG prostitutes, we’re examing what is right and wrong with the current culture.
+Indigenous weavers in Peru are no longer important, we’re hypnotized by slap-my-pussy-rap culture and 4Chan trolls who simultaneously type poison while jerking off, and porn.
+It was the end of times in the 50s as much as it’s the end of times RN.
+The Last Generation is an end of times paper– go swipe someone like you do your 🍑.
 Mel-a-n-i-e is reporter that reports on it.

 14 million years ago, the first apes appeared.
 They communicated through sound and movement and these actions happened when they were physically together.
 For 200,000 years humans had to communicated face-to-face.
 They had to move their bodies, physically protect themselves, and fight to survive from outdoor weather conditions, predators, and disease.

-Weather, food, direction, relationships, sex, money, and identity… Now there’s an app for all that; anything you want in the click of a button.
-Instant happy highs, with a single ‘like.’
+We claim to be scared of AI, but we are the ones who are the Artificially intelligent.
+Weather, food, direction, relationships, sex, money, and identity… Anything you want is in the click of a button that exists in the echo-system.
+Instant happy highs can be hit with a single ‘like.’
 What’s the meaning of living when your phone can live for you?
 We’ve managed to erase what makes us apex predators, yet it’s now seen as non-progressive if we long for the “old days.”
-We’ve created fake leaders evolved from the amount of followers one may have; we’re digital disciples consuming bad meaningless stuff.
+We’ve created fake leaders evolved from the number of followers one may have; we’re digital disciples consuming bad meaningless stuff.

 3 out of 30 men between the ages of 28-34 identified with being a millennial